Can a Keto Diet Help Your IBS? | A Dietitian Explains.

 Consider a Low FODMAP diet (but do it properly!)

 FODMAP stands for Fermentable Oligosaccarides, Disaccarides, Monosaccharides and Polyols.
 FODMAPs are a group of fermentable carbohydrates that are poorly absorbed in the small intestine and then fermented by colonic bacteria.
-Eating high FODMAP foods may contribute to bloating, gas and diarrhea5,6.
+Eating high FODMAP foods may contribute in some individuals to their IBS symptoms5,6.

 By reducing FODMAP intake for a short period of time, and then strategically reintroducing FODMAP’s, you can identify your upper tolerance.

-It should be noted that you should NOT follow the low FODMAP diet long term as it can be detrimental to gut health.
+It should be noted that you should NOT follow the low FODMAP diet long term as it can be detrimental to gut health – for the same reasons the keto diet is!

 In my practice, I see many people implement the low FODMAP diet incorrectly –and often believe it won’t work for them.
 However, I often find when implemented properly, under the guidance of a dietitian, and taking into account other factors that contribute to IBS, it can help to reduce symptoms immensely.